marcomusy/vedo/README.md

 ![ex2](https://user-images.githubusercontent.com/32848391/32666969-90a7dc48-c639-11e7-8795-b139166f0504.png)
 <br />

-Draw a spline that goes through a set of points, dont show the points
+Draw a spline that goes through a set of points, dont show the points:
 ```python
 from random import uniform as u
 pts = [(u(0,1), u(0,1), u(0,1)) for i in range(10)]